EDAPINENUT/ppflow/README.md

 ### Generating from pretrained checkpoints

-Here we give the checkpoints that is pretrained, which is named `ppflow_pretrained.pt` and can be downloaded from the [google drive](https://drive.google.com/drive/folders/18bCjncFKDK3eeYf6fyiFfdNgyK40K88g?usp=sharing).
+Here we give the checkpoints that are pretrained, which is named `ppflow_pretrained.pt` and can be downloaded from the [google drive](https://drive.google.com/drive/folders/18bCjncFKDK3eeYf6fyiFfdNgyK40K88g?usp=sharing).
 You can directly download it and copy it to `./pretrained/ppflow_pretrained.pt`.
 Further, run the following to generation:

 ```
 python codesign_diffpp.py -ckpt ./pretrained/ppflow_pretrained.pt
 ```

-If you want to directly evaluate the peptides, we provide the peptides as `codesign_results.tar.gz` from our [google drive](https://drive.google.com/drive/u/0/folders/1ce5DVmZz0c-p3PKrGDQoU_C9MD3cWLNq) with evaluation results given
+If you want to directly evaluate the peptides, we provide the peptides as `codesign_results.tar.gz` from our [google drive](https://drive.google.com/drive/u/0/folders/1ce5DVmZz0c-p3PKrGDQoU_C9MD3cWLNq), which consists of 100 samples / protein structure for more stable evaluation, with results given as

 | IMP%-S(↑) | Validity(↑) | Novelty(↑) | Diversity |
 |-----------|-------------|------------|-----------|